IvanColantoni/hairshading/report.md

     }

-Different roughness values are used for different values ofp.
-For p= 1, roughness is reduced by an empirical factor that models thefocusing of lightdue to refraction through the circular boundary of the hair.
+Different roughness values are used for different values of *p*.
+For *p*= 1, roughness is reduced by an empirical factor that models the focusing of light due to refraction through the circular boundary of the hair.

     // Sample $M_p$ to compute $\thetai$
     v[0] = (0.726f * beta_m + 0.812f * beta_m * beta_m + 3.7f * Pow<20>(beta_m)) *
             (0.726f * beta_m + 0.812f * beta_m * beta_m + 3.7f * Pow<20>(beta_m));
     v[1]    = .25 * v[0];
     v[2]    = 4 * v[0];
-    v[3]    = v[2]
+    v[3]    = v[2]   //for p = 3 and above v[p]=v[2]

 **2. Attenation Function Ap**

-The **Ap** term describes how much of the incident light is affected by each of thescattering modes *p*.
+The **Ap** term describes how much of the incident light is affected by each of the scattering modes *p*.
 This absorption is what gives hair and fur its color.
-The *Ap* function that the author implement, models all reflection and transmission at the hair boundary as perfectly specular.
+The *Ap* function, that the authors implement, models all reflection and transmission at the hair boundary as perfectly specular.
 This simplifies the implementation and give reasonable results.
-Here we provide the pseudocode as it is meant to be implemented in the code :
+Here we provide the pseudocode as it is meant to be integrated in the code :

     〈Hair Local Functions〉